mindspore-lab/mindone/examples/stable_diffusion_v2/benchmark.md

 >
 >FPS: images per second during training. average training time (s/step) = batch_size / FPS

-Note that the jie_level only can be used for MindSpore 2.3
+Note that the jit_level only can be used for MindSpore 2.3.

 Note that the performance of SD2.1 should be similar to SD2.0 since they have the same network architecture.